flavienbwk/prefect-docker-compose/README.md

 A simple guide to understand and make Prefect work with your own docker-compose configuration.

-This allows you to package your Prefect instance for Kubernetes or offline use.
+This allows you to package your Prefect instance for fully-containerized environments (e.g: docker-compose, Kubernetes) or offline use.

 ![Operating principle of Prefect](./prefect_schema_principle.jpg)